stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 Previous versions of IOBWS, released in 2007 and 2013 respectively, used the OASIS SOAP standards which were current at the time to define common web service interfaces for the Icelandic commercial and savings banks.
 This enabled software vendors, enterprises, and service providers to integrate their accounting, payment, and information systems with the bank's services, allowing them to act on behalf of the customers and with full access to their data.
 <!-- IntroductionEnd -->

-Iceland, with its homogeneous financial infrastructure based on the centralized Banks' Data Centre (Reiknistofa bankanna, or RB), has enjoyed real-time gross settlements and instant credit transfers nationwide since 1987.
+Iceland, with its homogeneous financial infrastructure based on Reiknistofa bankanna (RB) as a central service hub, has enjoyed real-time gross settlements and instant credit transfers nationwide since 1987.
 Other universally accepted services include the common collection solution (Kröfupotturinn) for issuing and paying claims, as well as topping up credit cards, or A/B Giro.
-All this functionality has been available through IOBWS v1 and v2, which is comparable to the functionality enjoyed by users of the online banking Web UIs.
+All this functionality has been available through IOBWS v1 and v2, which is comparable to the functionality enjoyed by users of the online banking Web user interfaces.

 When initiating work on the previous versions, the participants in the TN-FMÞ reviewed existing and emerging specifications in the global and European financial industries.
 At the time, none were deemed a good fit for local adaptation; they reflected the inherent legacy in inter-bank communications outside of Iceland.
 This was true even in the case of the other Nordic countries.
 Therefore, v1 and v2 of IOBWS were somewhat specific to the current functionality available in the underlying RB systems.